toextendmylimits/Meta_Coding/behaviour_questions/common-questions.md

 ## Growing Continuously
 - Tell me about a time that a peer or manager gave you specific, actionable feedback for improvement.
   1. Work on auction platform - feedback to improve communication
-  1. Orderbook rebuild - automated test were neglected
+  1. Orderbook rebuild - automated test were neglected and not planned earlier

 - Describe a time when you had to quickly learn something new and complex in order to ramp up for a project or solve a problem
   Build bepsoke RFQ - Learn how the product works